 Surely, it will not be the end of the list, since eBay´s team is working on moving all the countries where they operate to the new streamlined payment system.

 Which marketplace do you think eBay should add next?

-In conclusion, we would like to mention that eBay managed payments are still technically in beta, so the system might get improvements. eBay continues to modernize its platform and pay big attention to the feedbacks of those users, who had a chance to try out the streamlined system.
+In conclusion, we would like to mention that eBay managed payments are still technically in beta, so the system might get improvements. eBay continues to modernize its platform and pay a big attention to the feedbacks of those users, who had a chance to try out the streamlined system.